azbyn/tap2021-e02/azbyn/docs/README.md

 # SOLID Principles

 - S: Single Responsibility Principle\
- Every module, every class, and every function should only have one thing to do.
+ Every module, every class, and every function should only have one thing to do.\
+ Or, “Do one thing and do it well”.

 - O: Open-closed principle\
  Entities should be opened for extension and closed for modification.\